miladjs/miladjs/README.md

 </p>

 - 👨‍💻 My website is [miladjs.com](https://miladjs.com)
-- 💬 Ask me about _react, Nextjs and other frontend technologies_
+- 💬 Ask me about react, Nextjs and other frontend technologies\_
-- 🔭 I’m currently working on Web Based Projects in _Nextjs and react_.
+- 🔭 I’m currently working on Web Based Projects in Nextjs and react.
-- 🌱 I’m currently learning _frontend technologies.
+- 🌱 I’m currently learning frontend technologies.
-- 🏫 Want to learn _Expressjs, Nestjs.
+- 🏫 Want to learn Expressjs, Nestjs.
-- 👯 I’m looking to collaborate on _react, Nextjs projects_ and can help you with _website configurations_.
+- 👯 I’m looking to collaborate on react, Nextjs projects and can help you with website configurations.
 - 📫 You can reach me at: miladdesi@gmail.com

 <p align="left">